bosch-io/iot-things-examples/things-http-java-examples/README.md

 ## Build and run

-Build and run the Example with the following command:
+Build and run the example with the following command:
 ```
 mvn compile exec:java
 ```